What to do in the garden in March

 Whether you are growing your vegetables from seed or small veg plants, deciding when to plant out in the veg plot depends on the veg, the weather, and your plot.

 The same applies if you are buying small vegetable plants.
 They will need protection from the worst of the weather.
-Small plug plants are good value, but it is as well to bear in mind the garden retailers/grows have them in ideal conditions protected from the weather.
+Small plug plants are good value, but it is as well to bear in mind that garden retailers/growers have them in ideal conditions, protected from the weather.
 After purchasing, you will need to try to do the same.

 Chitting potatoes